 Vis Gay Travel Experiences

 You can also arrange a tour with one of the local agencies to see the Green Cave and/or the Blue Cave.
 Entrance to the blue cave is only possible if the sea is not too rough, but the other sites are accessible all the time.

 I walked through these streets both during the day and night.
 The apartment entrances look like something out of a magazine!
 Closer to the waterfront there are many small shops selling high-end gifts and art as well.

 Stiniva Beach is a must-see, one of the beautiful rock formations for cliff diving around the island.
-Make sure to spend a bit of time a Stiniva Beach.
-The water is clear and it is a great scenic, secluded spot.
+The water is clear here in this scenic, secluded spot.

 Gay Travel Safety in Croatia